Exact Recursive Probabilistic Programming: Introduction

 \section{Introduction}

-Probability models, especially those used in natural language processing and computational biology, often involve recursion.
-For example, a probabilistic automaton generates sequences \citep{rabiner-speech}, and a probabilistic context-free grammar (PCFG) generates trees \citep{booth+thompson:1973}.
-Inference algorithms for such models are in common use that efficiently produce exact results.
-These algorithms typically use dynamic programming, but can more generally be thought of as solving a system of linear or polynomial equations.
+Probability models in natural language processing (NLP\@), as well as computational biology and other fields, often involve recursive computations on recursive data structures.
+Sequences of words (or other basic units) have been modeled, for example, using higher-order Markov chains \citep{chen+goodman:1999}, hidden Markov models \citep{rabiner-speech}, finite automata and transducers \citep{mohri-1997-finite}, and chain-structured conditional random fields (CRFs) \citep{lafferty+al:2001}.
+Neural models that use CRFs \citep{huang+al:2015} and connectionist temporal classification \citep{graves+al:2006}, which are just finite transducers, are at or near the state of the art in a number of NLP tasks.
+Trees, used for representing syntactic structures and sometimes other linguistic structures, have been modeled using probabilistic context-free grammars (PCFGs) \citep{booth+thompson:1973}, tree automata and transducers, or tree-structured CRFs, again performing at or near the state of the art in constituency parsing \citep{stern-etal-2017-minimal}.

+In order to support applications such as optimization of parameters by gradient-based methods, it~is important that algorithms for these models can efficiently produce exact results.
+Typically they use dynamic programming, but more generally, they can be thought of as solving systems of linear or polynomial equations.
+Traditionally, these algorithms are coded by hand, which is tedious and error-prone.
+Worse, small changes to the model can often require nontrivial changes to the algorithm.
+For this reason, various toolkits have been developed, for example, for finite-state machines \citep{riley-etal-2009-openfst} and tree transducers \citep{may+knight:2006}.
+These provide reliable implementations of algorithms, but at the expense of flexibility: small changes to the model can often take it outside the class of model for which the toolkit was designed.

-Probabilistic programming languages (PPLs) offer the promise of expressing a distribution by describing a generative process: a run of the program appears to generate a random outcome by making choices and scoring branches, but those probabilistic side effects are just notation for a distribution of interest whose various associated quantities---such as total weight or expected value---can be computed in a downstream application.
+Probabilistic programming languages (PPLs) promise to avoid both manual coding and inflexible toolkits.
+The promise begins with an intuitive way to express a distribution, namely by describing a generative process: a run of a probabilistic program appears to generate a random outcome by making choices and scoring branches, but those probabilistic side effects are just notation for a distribution whose associated quantities---such as total weight or expected value---need to be computed.
 A~distribution expressed in a PPL can be changed easily by editing the program, without needing to manually redesign inference algorithms.